Angelina Jolie, Brad Pitt, Jennifer Aniston Alleged Love Triangle Shocks In Jen’s Reported Tell-All?

 Despite denials of a love triangle, Aniston’s circle reportedly continues to believe that Angelina “stole Jen’s husband from her,” added the source.
 But when the unexpected romance began, however, the insider revealed that Team Jennifer thought that Jolie “would grow tired of Brad and it would be her leaving him for another guy.”

-As for precisely why Aniston reportedly believed that Angelina wasn’t the right woman for Pitt, the source explained that Jennifer believed Jolie is “too complex ” for Brad.
+As for precisely why Aniston reportedly believed that Angelina wasn’t the right woman for Pitt, the source explained that Jennifer believed Jolie is “too complex” for Brad.
 Aniston allegedly views her ex-husband as “quite a simple guy” who admittedly has a very “high profile” career.

 While those allegations continue, Jennifer’s friend Chelsea Handler has shown no hesitation in revealing what she thinks of Jolie.